Leica D-LUX 5 vs Sony A7

 One difference between the cameras concerns the presence of an on-board flash.
 The D-LUX 5 has one, while the A7 does not.
 While the built-in flash of the D-LUX 5 is not very powerful, it can at times be useful as a fill-in light.

 The D-LUX 5 writes its imaging data to SDXC cards, while the A7 uses SDXC or Memory Stick PRO Duo cards.
+The A7 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the D-LUX 5 cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica D-LUX 5 and Sony Alpha A7 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the A7 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D-LUX 5 does not offer wifi capability.
+In contrast, the D-LUX 5 does not provide wifi capability.

 So how do things add up?
 Is the Leica D-LUX 5 better than the Sony A7 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.